Zhong-Chenchen/SenseBench/README.md

 # 🏛 License

 This project is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
 You may share and adapt the benchmark materials with appropriate attribution.

-For third-party models and datasets used in this repository, please refer to the original source pages and follow their respective licenses and usage terms.